-The Company achieved a turnover of £7,854k in the year ended 31 December 2017 (2016: £7,416k).
-This was an increase of 6% compared to the year ended 31 December 2016.
-This increase was driven by improved market conditions in the provincial UK market during the year ended 31 December 2017.
+The Company achieved a turnover of £31.5 million in the year ended 31 December 2017 (2016: £11.2 million).
+This was driven by an increasingly competitive provincial UK market during the year ended 31 December 2017.
+This increase was also driven by a full years trading in the current year compared to a 5 month trading period in the prior year